Build a real-time game leaderboard

 Use this Mockingbird link to generate fake data for the game_events Data Source.
 Using this link ^ provides a pre-configured schema.

-Enter your Workspace Admin Token and select the Host region that matches your Workspace region.
+Enter your Workspace admin Token and select the Host region that matches your Workspace region.
 Select Save, then scroll down and select Start Generating!.

 Replace the Tinybird API hostname/region with the right API URL region that matches your Workspace.
 Your Token lives in the Workspace under "Tokens".